cwrea/XamarinTodo/README.md

 You can use either Visual Studio 2017 (PC) v15.2+ or Visual Studio 2017 for Mac v7.0+ to open the solution and compile the apps; of course, the UWP project only compiles in the PC edition.

+I posted about this [at the Xamarin *Cross Platform with Xamarin* forum](https://forums.xamarin.com/discussion/95916/works-xamarin-forms-net-standard-entity-framework-core-for-sqlite-on-ios-android-uwp) and welcome comments there.

 Regards,

 Chris W. Rea